Where to Stop for Food Near the Schuylkill River Trail in Philadelphia

 Where: 2101 South Street, Graduate Hospital

-What: A bagel with lox or tofu scramble from this cash-only joint is fabulous fuel for a ride on the SRT from end to end.
+What: A bagel with lox scramble from this cash-only joint is fabulous fuel for a ride on the SRT from end to end.

-What: This Australian transplant fast-casual spot serves a reasonably priced brunch and lunch menu full of healthy options like the Vegetarian Sweet Potato Hash or the oatmeal, but we could also see their egg sandwiches being great fuel for a run.
-It’s worth noting that Ants Pants is cash only.
+What: This Australian transplant fast-casual spot serves a reasonably priced brunch and lunch menu full of healthy options like the vegetarian sweet potato hash or the oatmeal, but their egg sandwiches would also make a hearty pre-run breakfast.
+Note: Ants Pants is also cash only.

 If you’re near the Art Museum …